A study of online sperm donors markets shows women value more than just money when it comes to choosing a father for their children.

 “But the study actually shows the most important things to women when they choose a donor in this online market are behavioral traits, things like kindness, openness and reliability.”

-Mr Whyte said those were traits that were taught by parents, arguably making them negligible when it came to choosing a donor, but women still rated them as most important.
+Mr. Whyte noted that parents taught those traits, arguably making them negligible in choosing a donor, but women still rated them as most important.

 He said the study also showed women didn’t value a high-profile or high-earning careers as much as popular wisdom suggested.